Yorkshire Junior/Youth Constitution 2014

 9.4 If notice is served on a Member Club by post it shall be sent to the last known address of the Secretary or Chairperson of that club.

-9.5 Member Clubs shall notify the General Secretary of every change of officer or contact details.
+9.5 Member Clubs shall notify the Club Accreditation Co-Ordinator and General Secretary of every change of officer or contact details.

 10.1 The following fees ("League Fees") apply: